jodelunas/Election-Analysis/README.md

 - The winner of the election was:
   - Diane Degette who recieved 73.8% of the vote and 272,892 number of votes.

-## Challenge Overview
-To complet an election audit based on the CSV file received.
-Learn how to pull the information needed from the file.
-## Challenge Summary
+## Election-Audit Summary
-The first step was to improt the file to VS code and create variables to load, read, and save the files.
-The next step was to create a list and dictionary to hold the information needed.
-I then need to create a for loop to pull information from the file and put it in the prespective dictionary and list.
-I had to create conditional formats to filter information.
-Codes were written to get the information needed in the Project overview from the dictionary and lists.
-I then needed to write the results to a text file.
+The script as written, can be used as written for other districts or states within the parameter used here.
+Since most elections have more than one seat being elected, some simple modifications can be made to accomidate this.
+For every seat I would need to create a list and dictionary to hold their names and votes.
+I would need to extract name from the corisponding row in the data and track their votes.
+Use if statements to retrieve the candidates and calculate the winner.
+I would need  a for loop to determine the percentage of votes for the candidate.
+Then just print the results.